JonasMcc/1d-heat-equation-solver/README.md

 ```

 ### Output of simulation
 During the simulation above, the solver periodically writes snapshots of the solution to text files with the extension `.dat`.
-Each file contains two colummns: $x$ and $u(x, t)$, where
+Each file contains two columns: $x$ and $u(x, t)$, where
-- $x$ is the spatial coodinate on the grid $[0, 1]$.
+- $x$ is the spatial coordinate on the grid $[0, 1]$.
 - $u(x, t)$ is the solution at that point of the grid and the time of the snapshot.

 For example, a snippet of `results/HeatCN_step500` might look like: